rajivmanivannan/rn-container-view/README.md

 # RNContainerView

-RNContainerView is a React Native Android Component to load JS Bundle into an existing Android App.Using this component,We can create an App with the blend of both Android and React Native.
+RNContainerView is a React Native Android Component to load JS Bundle into an existing Android App.Using this component, We can create an Android and React Native Blended App.

 ## Installation